Capivasertib (Truqap™)

 Possible Side Effects of Capivasertib

 There are a number of things you can do to manage the side effects of capivasertib.
-Talk to your care team about these recommendations.
+Talk to your provider about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Diarrhea